yeshwanth-ds/mern-advanced-authentication/README.md

 ---

-Thank you for checking out the **Advanced Auth Tutorial Project**!
+Thank you for checking out the **Advanced Auth Project**!
 If you have any questions or need assistance, feel free to reach out.